Discover the World of Coffee one Micro Lot at a Time

 Soil - Volcanic Loam

-Process - Fully washed and dried on raised beds
+Process - Fully washed and dried in the sun

 Filter